ljbaker/ljbaker.github.io/_posts/2017-04-08-regression-from-scratch.md

 This is known as the **mean squared error** and captures the amount of variance between the predicted and observed values of *y*.
-However, the mean squared error is unstandardized, meaning we have no way to guage whether nearly 5000 points of error is a good thing or a bad thing.
+However, the mean squared error is unstandardized, meaning we have no way to gauge whether nearly 5000 points of error is a good thing or a bad thing.
 Fortunately, we can calculate *R*<sup>2</sup> just as simply.
 As mentioned above, *R*<sup>2</sup> is a standardized metric of fit ranging